 - How do I get a library card?
 Fill out a registration form and bring a photo ID and proof of Minnesota residency to the library if your ID address is incorrect.
 A librarian will assist you with any questions.
-Registration forms can be obtained at the circulation desk or at our website online.
-Children under 18 years of age must be linked to an adult account.
+Registration forms can be obtained at the circulation desk or the Plum Creek website online.
+Children under 16 years of age must be linked to an adult account.

 - How much does a library card cost?
 A library card is free to new patrons.
 However, lost or damaged cards can be replaced for $3.00.

 - I live in Duluth and belong to another library.
 Can I use my library card at Meinders Library?
 Yes.
 You are what we call a reciprocal borrower.
 Any resident of Minnesota with a Minnesota library card can borrow materials from us.
 Likewise, your Plum Creek Library card will work in any Plum Creek or Minnesota library.

 - What kinds of things can I borrow from Meinders Library?
 We have books for patrons of all ages–fiction and nonfiction–as well as DVDs, audio books, bilingual books, ebooks, music CDs, STEM backpacks, and cake pans.

 - I want a book on how to shoe horses.
 Do you have it?
 If you are in the library, you can ask library staff at the circulation desk to check a specific title for you.
 Or, you can check the library catalog yourself wherever you have internet access.
 Simply go to the Plum Creek Library System’s Online Public Access Catalog page (otherwise known as OPAC) and type in the title of the book you want to look for.
 You can also search by author, series or topic.
 Browse the items to find exactly what you are looking for.